My Daddy, Floyd Otto Spencer

 So where he lost favor with people due to his judgmental temperament and sharp tongue, he gained respect and popularity by being otherwise naturally unassuming and willing to lend a humble, helping hand.
 And he benefitted from that respect, acceptance, and connection.
 It was a wonderful interchange of mutual love and appreciation.

-*Other facts about Daddy that I didn’t think to bring up earlier:
+*Other facts about Daddy that I didn’t bring up earlier:

 *He was very sensitive, astute, and strong-willed.
 Therefore, as a young man, he abandoned his parents in Michigan, due to fallings-out with them — never again to contact them nor to return home for a visit.